.png)

 My Story

+I am in my 50's and my life has been full and varied.
 I know what it is to experience the pain of separation and loss.
 And I also know how healing our emotional wounds of the past has the potential to transform our capacity to love and be loved in the future.
+It was this that inspired me to train as a therapist, to specialise working with clients as they heal from trauma, heartbreak and the impacts of survival.

 The gift on the flip-side of my experiences is that of empathy and personal insight into the depths of suffering and hopelessness that clients may bring to therapy.
 I have been there too.
 And I know that it does not have to be the end of the story.

 As a child, I remember a vivid inner knowing that we all have access to life's answers deep within us.
-As I grew, I increasingly came to believe this to be true, but that it takes the right person to ask the right questions to bring these answers into consciousness.
+As I grew, I increasingly came to believe this to be just as true, but that it takes the right person to ask the right questions to bring these answers into consciousness.

 I also believe that we are connected to something much bigger, and that crucially, it is up to the individual to decide what this 'something' is, whether it’s that higher part of our Self, the Universe, a religious God or something else.